mlakkadshaw/mlakkadshaw.github.com/_posts/2014-8-19-daily_news_roundup.md

 layout: post
 title: Daily News roundup
 ----

-We at [MohammedLakkadshaw & Co](http://mohammedlakkadshaw.com) brings you the latest news and ongoings in the tech industry
+We at [MohammedLakkadshaw & Co](http://mohammedlakkadshaw.com) a web and mobile app development firm brings you the latest news and ongoings in the tech industry

 ## Google releases photosphere app for iPhone